The-Ossuary/bookish-waffle/README.md

 All code, lore, documentation, and creative materials in this repository are the exclusive intellectual property of The-Ossuary.

 **Acquisition Opportunity:**
-Upon completion of sale and transfer, all rights—including copyright and any associated trademarks—will be transferred exclusively to the buyer.
+Upon sale and transfer, all rights—including copyright and trademarks—will be transferred exclusively to the buyer.
 No other rights are granted.
 Use, reproduction, or distribution is prohibited without written permission from the owner.

 For sale inquiries or to request access for review, contact: the.ossuary.xyz@gmail.com